-These Asian-style marinated chicken wings are packed with flavor but at the same time very easy to make.
-Mix the ingredients together, then use half of them as the marinade and cook the other half down into a glaze.
-A great appetizer for parties!
+These ginger cilantro soy sauce-marinated chicken wings are packed with flavor and easy to make in the oven.
+Mix the ingredients together, then use half as the marinade and cook the other half down into a glaze.

 For more delicious glazed wings, be sure to also check out these orange maple syrup chicken wings!